wembaSop/SV-MeCa/README.md

 The SV call (Deletion) of length `755` on chromosome `1` at position `991955` with the ID `BD2`, has a score of `306`,i.e a probability of 0.306 to represent a TP SV.
 Since it's under 0.5 the filter is not PASS and the SV is flag with `LowProb`.
 The call is detected by two callers (`SUPP=2`), which are BreakDancer and TARDIS(`SUPP_VEC=1000001`). `SUPP_VEC` encodes in a binary form the standalone SV caller, which detected the putative SV, always in the following order: BreakDancer(1), Delly(0), INSurVeyor(0), Lumpy(0), Manta(0), Pindel(0), TARDIS(1).
 The INFO tag `IDS` contains the ID of the SV Call in the original output of the standalone SV callers([see](#folder-structure)).

+## SV-MeCa on HPC

+### Singularity
+To run SV-MeCa with singularity you need a machine with root rigths.
+These steps should be done:

+Machine with root rights
+- Fetch the docker image as described in [installation](#installation)
+- Build a singularity container from the docker-daemon as described [here](https://stackoverflow.com/questions/60314664/how-to-build-singularity-container-from-dockerfile)

+HPC Machine / local machine (without root rights)
+- Copy the image to the HPC machine
+- Run SV-MeCa with singularity considering the volumes to bind.

+### Clone GitHub repository
+There is a way to execute SV-MeCa without docker which need advanced configuration requirements and enable the user to use different executors like SLURM or SGE.
+Here is list of [supported executors](https://www.nextflow.io/docs/latest/executor.html)
+Due to the amount of axecutor it's not possible to produce a comprehensive documentation.
+Feel free to open an issue or contact rudel.nkouamedjo-fankep@uk-koeln.de for further support on that question.

 ## Questions: